mlsvrts/svelte-atom/README.md

 # Svelte for Atom

+Fork of ide-svelte that includes an up-to-date language server:

 Provides syntax highlighting and rich intellisense for Svelte components in Atom, utilising the [svelte language server](https://github.com/UnwrittenFun/svelte-language-server).

 ## Why does this exist?